DevMountain/objective-c-style-guide/README.md

 We welcome feedback.
 The guide was informed by our developers, documents from [Apple](#apple-docs), [Ash Furrow](http://ashfurrow.com/blog/structuring-modern-objective-c), [Objective Clean](www.objclean.com), [GitHub](https://github.com/github/objective-c-conventions), and the [NYTimes Style Guide](https://github.com/NYTimes/objetive-c-style-guide).
 There may be slight differences, but these are excellent resources.

+This is a _style_ guide.
+There are a handful of recommendations that will impact performance, and protect your team from bugs.
+However, there are also a number of rules that are more about style than function.
+The first rule is consistency.
+If you insist on ignoring a rule because you favor a different style, that is likely fine.
+Just always be clear, and be consistent.

 ## Table of Contents

 * [Spacing](#spacing)